ObjectForesight: Predicting Future 3D Object Trajectories from Human Videos: Experiments

-We also train and evaluate \method\ on HOT3D-Clips~\cite{banerjee2024hot3d} to validate that the model can learn future 3D motion from cleaner trajectories.
-For the HOT3D experiments, we skip frames to convert the clips to 6 fps and then extract the same $(C{+}H)$-frame windows used in our main setting.
+\textbf{HOT3D-Clips.} We also train and evaluate \method\ on HOT3D-Clips to validate that the model can learn future 3D motion from cleaner trajectories.
+For the HOT3D experiments, we skip frames to convert the clips to 6 fps and then extract the same $(3{+}8)$-frame windows used in our main setting, making the trajectories 1.33s long.
+We also filter-out trajectories where the object is either stationary or the movement is negligible (less 0.01m translation or less than 5\textdegree\ rotation).
+This gives us \textbf{167K} high-quality trajectories with large object state change.